DanNixon/VOCALOID_Announcer/README.md

 ## To use

 1. Load the VSQs in to VOCALOID and export a WAV
-2. Load the WAV into an editor such as Audacty
-3. Convert it to mono by splitting the stereo track, removing one and setting the other to mono
-4. Set the project sample rate to 32000 Hz
-5. Export a new WAV to the `source` folder
-6. Run the `converter` script
+2. Run the `converter` script
-7. Upload to TX
+3. Upload to TX

-Steps 2 - 5 may not be needed on some radios (e.g. Taranis) but definitely are on radios such as the 9XR-PRO.

 ## VSQ file requirements